If you’re looking for the best restaurants in Iceland, you’ll be happy to hear that the food scene here is absolutely amazing.

 Nailed It Fish and Chips

-I was not expecting to have the best fish and chips of my life at a random food truck at one of Iceland’s most popular destinations.
+I was not expecting to have some of the best fish and chips of my life at a random food truck at one of Iceland’s most popular destinations.

-It’s right by Jökulsárlón, so it’s a super convenient place to eat.
+You’ll find this food truck right by Jökulsárlón, so it’s a super convenient place to eat before or after exploring the lagoon.

-The cod is freshly caught, and you could really taste the freshness as it melted in your mouth.
+The cod is freshly caught, and you can really taste the freshness as it melts in your mouth.

-We drenched our fries in Iceland’s popular red salt, which you can find at pretty much every restaurant and food spot.
+We drenched our fries in Iceland’s popular red salt, which you can find at pretty much every restaurant in Iceland!

 LOCATION: Jökulsárlón, 781 Hornafjörður, Iceland

-If you have the chance to visit the island, I would highly recommend doing so.
+If you have the chance to visit Vestmannaeyjar (also known as the Westman Islands), I would highly recommend doing so during your visit to Iceland.

-Gott is a vibrant and colourful restaurant in the heart of Vestmannaeyjar.
+GOTT is a vibrant and colourful family restaurant located right in the heart of Vestmannaeyjar, and they serve up creative cuisine using fresh ingredients.

-I got the Gott Grilled Burger and Adam got the Eldfell Burger, and they were both fantastic.
+We got the GOTT Grilled Burger and Eldfell Burger, and both were both fantastic and so fresh.

 LOCATION: Bárustígur 11, Vestmannaeyjabær